 Choosing the Best Cervical Pillow for Neck Pain

 The term ‘cervical pillow’ simply means a pillow that supports your neck – or the vertebrae that make up your neck.
 The best cervical pillow for neck pain is one that not only supports your neck but also your head.
-That way, your head, and neck are support in their correct position relative to your upper spine.
+That way, your head, and neck are supported in their correct position relative to your upper spine.
 Any neck pain you already have should then disappear.
 This is true whether you lie on your back or your side.
 It is when you are asleep that your neck can get out of position, and a good cervical pillow is necessary to avoid this.
 They are also referred to as orthopedic pillows.

 Memory Foam: A memory foam pillow is one good option.
 The memory foam softens with the pressure of your head and shoulders, allowing them to sink slightly and be supported, while the curvature of your neck is also supported and maintained.
 A pillow suitable for this should not be solid hard but should have some give to allow the head to relax into it.
 Otherwise, the head and shoulders would lie on the pillow and your neck would sink downwards – leading to neck pain.
 Just what you want to avoid!